apostrophecms/apostrophe-documentation/tutorials/getting-started/nunjucks-helper-functions.md

 starts up. *This happens just once, not on every request.*

-Inside `construct`, we call `self.addHelpers` to add some helper functions that are visible to ounr Nunjucks templates.
+Inside `construct`, we call `self.addHelpers` to add some helper functions that are visible to our Nunjucks templates.
 Any helper functions we add here can be called from the template.

 > **You must not call async functions, await promises, wait for
 > callbacks, make network requests or database calls, etc. from
 > inside a helper function.** Helpers must be synchronous, the
 > value they return is the value you'll get.
 Any attempt to use
-> asynchronous code here will not work.
+> asynchronous code here, or anywhere in a template, **Will not work**.
 >
 > If you need to do asynchronous work to get data for your template,
 > you should do it **before** the template runs.
 Write a